greenm01/ec4x/docs/ec4x_specs.md

 | Extreme    | 25      |

 Colonists do not start contributing to the colony's economic production for at least one full turn after arrival.

+## XY\.4 Expenditures

+Each turn, the Duke can allocate Treasury funds as follows:

+- Military: Construction and recruiting.
+- Spacelift Command: Bases and ships
+- Research and Development: Investment in new technologies.
+- Industrial Units (IU): Expansion or maintenance of colony manufacturing capabilities.
+- Terraforming: Costs for planetary upgrade projects.
+- Space Guild Services:
+  - Population Transfer: Moving citizens to new colonies.
+  - Espionage: Covert operations and intelligence gathering.
+- Counter Intelligence: Defense against espionage.
+- Savings & Investment: Financial reserves and investments for future growth.

 ## XX\.4 TODO: Maintenance Costs